Irish Writers' Weekend - Saturday

 Eliot Room (not online)

-Three writers including novelist Cauvery Madhavan and poet Nandi Jola, who have been part of the Breaking Ground Ireland programme come together to share their unique creative journeys.
-Since 2022 Breaking Ground Ireland has showcased 90 writers and illustrators from the island of Ireland from global majority and Irish Traveller backgrounds.
+Novelist Cauvery Madhavan and poets Nandi Jola and Nidhi Zak/Aria Eipe come together to share their unique creative journeys in conversation with Dr Niamh Gallagher.
+All three have been part of the Breaking Ground Ireland programme which, since 2022 has showcased 90 writers and illustrators from the island of Ireland, from global majority and Irish Traveller backgrounds.
 It is a collaboration between Cúirt International Festival of Literature, the National University of Ireland Galway and Speaking Volumes, a UK-based literature organisation specialising in getting underrepresented voices heard in exciting ways and reaching diverse audiences.

 16:15 – 17:30 Families and their Discontents